VWO Logo

 2. Identify UX improvement opportunities by identifying areas of traction (or lack of.)

-Unlike website or browser heatmaps that gather data based on mouse interaction like clicks and scrolls, mobile app heatmap collects users’ touch data.
-It makes mobile app heatmaps much more complex than website heatmaps as the captured data is gesture-based—the SDK of the heatmap tool you select captures every micro-interaction on the app, with all gestures saved on respective screens, which gets aggregated to generate heatmaps.
+Mobile heat map app collects users’ touch data.
+The captured data is gesture-based, which means that the SDK of the heatmap tool you select captures every micro-interaction on the app.
+This includes all gestures saved on respective screens, which get aggregated to generate mobile app heatmaps.

 mobile heatmap